 Materials:

-- Supplied by Student: HB Pencil, Pencil Sharpener, Ruler, Sketchbook & White Latex Eraser
+- Supplied by Student: HB Pencil, Pencil Sharpener, Ruler, Sketchbook & White Rubber/Plastic Eraser

 - Included: All additional materials are provided in the classroom.